saivimenthanvl-ai/saivimenthanvl-ai/README.md

 ---

 ### 👋 Hey!
 I'm **Sai Vimenthan V L**
-I am a **Determined AI/ML Engineer** interested in creating intelligent and equitable systems.
-I explore the intersection of machine learning LLM models to create practical AI solutions.
+Determined AI/ML Engineer interested in creating intelligent and equitable systems exploring the interest of machine learning and deep learning LLM,RAG and Agentic AI models to create real time solutions.

-I have been developing GPT-2 and Qwen based language modeling recently and created project Farmer react-based AI farm assistant for clean, responsive, and accessible UI.
-My experience has been in machine learning deep learning and fine-tuning LLMs, translating research ideas into real applications such as document automation and AI-driven e-learning platforms.
+Working on GPT, Qwen and LLAMA based model using Indian regional languages modeling built real time Farmer based AI farm assistant for clean, responsive, and accessible UI.  expertise on fine-tuning models, translating research ideas into real applications such as document automation and AI-driven.

-Skilled in Python, Java, HTML, CSS, JavaScript, C, and MySQL, driven by curiosity and problem-solving models with usable interfaces. currently working about using AI/ML and modern web frameworks to design and deliver innovative, scalable, and user-friendly applications that make technology more approachable and impactful.
+Skilled in Python, Java, JavaScript, C, MySQL, Artificial Intelligence, React driven by curiosity and problem-solving models with usable interfaces. currently working about using AI/ML and modern frameworks to design and deliver innovative, scalable, user-friendly applications on Retrieval Augmented Generation that make technology more approachable and impactful.
 > **Interests:** LLMs for low-resource languages, OCR pipelines, dataset engineering, model serving & evaluation.